 Tick items off your master checklist as completed.
 Review it daily in the run-up to the move so things don’t get missed.

-It may be helpful to use checklist/inventory phone apps, too.
-These allow you to create detailed lists, set reminders for deadlines, and synchronise between devices.
+Use checklist/inventory phone apps, too.
 Search app stores for a ‘moving home checklist’ to find one suited to your needs.

 Label your boxes clearly